 Rooftop bars, mega clubs and friendly local pubs attract party people to Downtown Orlando, and there are a few different spots to try.
 If you fancy a few drinks and a bit of bar-hopping, make a beeline for Wall Street Plaza.
 There’s a surprisingly ‘local’ vibe here compared with more touristy parts of town, and you’ll also find some great places to eat.

 Disney’s daily firework displays are always a good option, and there’s plenty of after-dark excitement at Universal’s CityWalk.
-Alternatively you can watch Cirque du Soleil perform at Disney Springs and be amazed by the array of acrobats, jugglers and contortionists performing right in front of your eyes.
-Another option is the Mad Cow theater in Downtown Orlando, which puts on musicals and stage shows.
+Alternatively, you can watch Cirque du Soleil perform at Disney Springs and be amazed by the array of acrobats, jugglers and contortionists performing right in front of your eyes.
+Another option is the Mad Cow Theater in Downtown Orlando, which puts on musicals and stage shows.

 You’ll find loads more dining options at Orlando’s theme parks.
 Some of the restaurants are aimed squarely at kids, offering character breakfasts and colorful decor, but there are also sophisticated bars and restaurants to explore, from nautical-themed watering holes to upscale fine-dining restaurants.

-Over in the artsy Winter Park neighbourhood you’ll find chilled independent restaurants serving locally sourced meals.
+Over in the artsy Winter Park neighborhood, you’ll find chilled independent restaurants serving locally sourced meals.
 There are fine dining establishments, stylish wine rooms to sophisticated bistros – it’s the ideal place for a laid-back evening.

 Another great option is Restaurant Row.
 Five minutes from the Orange County Convention Center, it serves up a selection of fine-dining restaurants and low-key eateries.
 There are top-class steakhouses here, and some of the upscale restaurants even put on live jazz performances.